-Public Comments and Responses 2023 Annual Action Plan Public Hearings, December 6, 2022, and April 6, 2023 30-Day Public Comment Period March 24, 2023, through April 24, 2023
+Public Comments and Responses 2023 Annual Action Plan Public Hearings, December 6, 2022, and April 6, 2023 30-Day Public Comment Period March 24, 2024, through April 24, 2024

-Jessica Vogelsang-Riley: I receive shelter plus care.
-I am now working full time, but it is a low-income job.
+Resident Comment Comment HSD Response The County acknowledges the many struggles Jessica Vogelsang-Riley: I receive shelter plus care.
+I am now working full time, but it is a lowindividuals and families experiencing income job.
 Prior to me getting shelter plus care, I was homeless.
-Literally homeless, on the street for three years.
+Literally homeless, on the homelessness face to achieve housing stability street for three years.
 Myself, my daughter, and my daughter's boyfriend.
-My daughter's boyfriend has since passed away on the street.
-I was homeless for three years, I received shelter plus care, I got into shelter plus care, I was able to find a landlord who was willing to work with me.
-However, I was in the same place for four years, and I just moved recently.
-I had the most difficult time finding someone to rent to me.
-I have had my job for a year and a half, I have been in the same place for the last four years without a problem.
+My daughter's and thanks Jessica for the comments. boyfriend has since passed away on the street.
+I was homeless for three years, I received shelter plus care, I got into shelter plus care, I was able to find a landlord who was willing to Snohomish County's continued efforts to work with me.
+However, I was in the same place for four years, and I just moved recently. enhance coordination between public and had the most difficult time finding someone to rent to me.
+I have had my job for a year and a private housing and social services agencies to half, I have been in the same place for the last four years without a problem.
 I have no evictions; I have zero criminal history.
-I had the hardest time finding someone who would be willing to rent to me, based on the fact that I didn't really have any credit.
-I didn't have any good credit, but I didn't have any bad credit.
-Even with being employed for over a year at my job and having no problem with my housing for the last four years at the same place.
+I had the hardest time finding someone who would be reduce barriers to stable housing. willing to rent to me, based on the fact that I didn't really have any credit, I didn't have any Coordination and participation in various community good credit, but I didn't have any bad credit.
+Even with being employed for over a year at my partnerships and collaborative efforts, such as the job and having no problem with my housing for the last four years at the same place.
+Housing Consortium of Everett and Snohomish So, I am just saying this because I think it is really important for people to realize that it is not County, the Continuum of Care, and the efforts of the as easy as just getting a housing voucher.
+Before I became homeless, I had a lot of skills, I was Partnership to End Homelessness.
+These working, and I didn't have any criminal history ever in my life.
+I just think if it is really that hard partnerships and collaborations provide ongoing for person to find housing because of some of the requirements.
+I am just saying that to tell opportunities for public and private agencies to people how hard it is even when you do have a voucher and you do have a job and you have coordinate and align efforts around housing. overcome lots of these things that it still is a major, major issue.
+It is very hard for people.
+So, I just wanted to say that publicly so that maybe.